AlexMielke1988/ManyAnalysts/README.md

 c)  You are at least at the level of PhD student
 d)  You have a verifiable institutional email address - it does not matter which institution or where it is situated, but we need to check your status

-If you are unsure whether you fulfill the criteria, you can fill this form: <a href="https://forms.office.com/e/urCgLUyWv0" target="_blank" rel="noopener"> Inclusion Form </a>
+If you are unsure whether you fulfill the criteria, you can fill this form: <https://forms.office.com/e/urCgLUyWv0>
 If you would like us to periodically remind you that you had intended to participate in this study, you can also use the form.

 ## The study